mozilla/code-review/bot/README.md

 - `PHABRICATOR` **[required]** holds the credentials to make API calls on Phabricator.
 - `ZERO_COVERAGE_ENABLED` is a boolean value enabling or disabling the zero coverage warning report.
 - `BACKEND_PARALLEL_REQUESTS` is the optional number of concurrent requests made to the code review backend (defaults to 8).
+- `TASKCLUSTER_PARALLEL_REQUESTS` is the optional number of concurrent requests made to Taskcluster, e.g. to load tasks artifacts (defaults to 8).
 - `PAPERTRAIL_HOST` is the optional Papertrail host configuration, used for logging.
 - `PAPERTRAIL_PORT` is the optional Papertrail port configuration, used for logging.
 - `SENTRY_DSN` is the optional Sentry full url to report runtime errors.